-Mistake #3: Not know the type/grade of stainless you are welding on.
+Mistake #3: Not knowing the type/grade of stainless you are welding on.

 There are many grades of stainless, each has its own characteristics and mechanical properties.
 Some are readily weldable, others are prone to cracking.
 Using the wrong filler metal can be disastrous.
 Always know the base material so you can select the right filler metal.

-Mistake #4: Using the same gas as carbon steel.
+Mistake #4: Using the shielding gas as used for carbon steel.

 Believe it or not this is extremely common.
 When welding stainless steels we want to make sure we do not exceed a 2-3% content of carbon dioxide and/or oxygen.
 A lot of shops will use the gas they use for carbon steel (such as 90% argon/10% carbon dioxide when mig welding) on stainless.
 What hides this problem is that it welds fine, and it looks fine.
 But that high content of carbon dioxide will lead to premature corrosion.
 The worst part is that it will pass visual inspection and leave your shop, but you’ll get a call from your customer in just a few weeks or months saying the welds are rusting.